 Get Tanium Action Log[1,10] from all machines

-A parameterized sensor like File Exists returns a string "File Exists: Filename" or "File does not exist", so you must be careful how you cast it in a filter expression.
+A parameterized sensor like File Exists returns the result File Exists: Filename or File does not exist, so be careful how you enter the sensor in a filter expression.

-The filter expression with File Exists[c:\a.txt] containing "Exists" evaluates to true when the result is "File Exists: c:\a.txt" and false when the result is "File does not exist", so it can be used to filter the set of responses.
+The filter expression from all machines with File Exists["C:\Program Files\PuTTY\putty.exe"] contains "Exists" evaluates to true when the result is File Exists: C:\Program Files\PuTTY\putty.exe and false when the result is File does not exist, so you can use it to filter the set of responses.